 Natasha also manages Change Elemental’s communications, editing our blog and other Change Elemental resources and publications.
 She is a co-author of Influencing Complex Systems Change in the Nonprofit Quarterly and the Systems Grantmaking Resource Guide.
 Natasha led our recent rebranding efforts, which more powerfully aligned our name and messaging with who we are and what we do today.

-Prior to joining Change Elemental, Natasha worked with power building organizations including SEIU, UNITE HERE, Workers United, and the Tenants & Neighbors Coalition as an organizer, program manager, and staff development coordinator.
-She has also worked to develop branding and communications strategies for nonprofits.
-She previously served on the Tenants & Neighbors’ Board of Directors, including acting as the Board Treasurer, from 2009-2013.
+Prior to joining Change Elemental, Natasha worked with power-building organizations including SEIU, UNITE HERE, Workers United, and the Tenants & Neighbors Coalition as an organizer, program manager, and staff development coordinator.
+She was previously a member of the Tenants & Neighbors Coalition Board.

 Natasha is a certified coach through Leadership That Works and received a Master’s in Nonprofit Management and a Post-Master’s Certificate in Organizational Development from The New School.
 Natasha also holds a B.A. in Anthropology from Macalester College.
-She is currently training to become a certified coach.
-When she’s not at Change Elemental, Natasha can be found cooking, growing things in her garden, and slowing down to see the world through the eyes of her two curious kids, reading novels, and digging around in her garden.
+She finds joy in slowing down to learn about the world through the eyes of her two curious kids, reading novels, and digging around in her garden.